 Pregnancy and new motherhood are emotionally charged and transformative times in a woman’s life.
 Up to 80 percent of new mothers experience the baby blues which can leave a mom feeling overwhelmed, exhausted and weepy.
 These blues lift after the first week or two and many moms start to feel better as they settle into new motherhood.
 Yet one in five new moms develop stronger symptoms that can include postpartum depression, anxiety, OCD, rage and in severe cases – psychosis.
 These diagnosis are referred to as perinatal mood and anxiety disorders, or PMADs.

-In this seminar, we will plan to discuss the role and scope of how a practitioner such as a pre and post-natal yoga instructor can understand generally what PMADs are, how to recognize symptoms, sensitive ways of broaching the subject if you are concerned (especially since women underrepresent their true experience), trauma-informed care, care for partner/family, and an overview of basic clinical modalities (to understand how a client might be treated).
+In this seminar, led by Paige Bellembaum of the Motherhood Center, we will discuss the role and scope of how a practitioner such as a pre and post-natal yoga instructor can understand generally what PMADs are, how to recognize symptoms, sensitive ways of broaching the subject if you are concerned (especially since women underrepresent their true experience), trauma-informed care, care for partner/family, and an overview of basic clinical modalities (to understand how a client might be treated).

 The afternoon session will build on the foundation of day one and focus on Baby & Me yoga, which integrates baby into the yoga class.